Lab Report: Mastering the Format

 - References

-There are also basic guidelines on how to write a lab report:
+There are also basic guidelines on

 - One should always write the report in a third person and preferring passive over active voice;